our digital manufacturing ecosystem

 Thank you for subscribing!

 In CNC machining, all dimensions can be derived from the 3D model.
 Therefore, only critical inspection dimensions and threading information are needed on a 2D drawing.
+Note that if you only have threaded holes to callout, you can skip the drawing and use Fictiv’s Auto Thread Detection tool.

 Thread depth is hard to measure exactly; therefore, the depth call-out is always treated as a minimum.